dotnet/designs/accepted/2021/experimental-package-shading/experimental-package-shading.md

 A shaded package and the shading process that creates it are specific to the *shading context* of the project with the shaded package reference.
 A project may have multiple shaded package references, and those packages may depend on each other.
 If a shaded package depends on a package that is shaded in the same shading context, then the shading process must retarget the package's dependency and any references in its assets so that they target the shaded package and its assets.

-Retargeting a dependency involves finding references in the any references in the package and its assets so that they refer to the shaded version of that dependency.
+Retargeting a dependency involves [finding any references](#rename-safety) in the package and its assets so that they refer to the shaded version of that dependency.
 For example, an assembly reference in an assembly asset's metadata table would be updated to reference the shaded version.

 The shaded name is a mangled name specific to the shading context and is designed such that the shaded package's assets do not collide at runtime with assets from other shaded copies and from the original unshaded package.
 The mangling is an implementation detail, and may change in future versions of the .NET SDK.
 Developers should not depend on the mangling format or specific mangled IDs.
 However, for a given version of the SDK, the mangled ID is deterministic to allow for deterministic builds.